hashicorp/terraform/website/source/docs/providers/openstack/r/compute_secgroup_v2.html.markdown

 * `description` - (Required) A description for the security group.
 Changing this updates the `description` of an existing security group.

+* `rule` - (Optional) A rule describing how the security group operates.
+The rule object structure is documented below.
+Changing this updates the security group rules.

+The `rule` block supports:

+* `from_port` - (Required) An integer representing the lower bound of the port range to open.
+Changing this creates a new security group rule.

+* `to_port` - (Required) An integer representing the upper bound of the port range to open.
+Changing this creates a new security group rule.

+* `ip_protocol` - (Required) The protocol type that will be allowed.
+Changing this creates a new security group rule.

+* `cidr` - (Optional) Required if `from_group_id` is empty.
+The IP range that will be the source of network traffic to the security group.
+Use 0.0.0.0./0 to allow all IP addresses.
+Changing this creates a new security group rule.

+* `from_group_id - (Optional) Required if `cidr` is empty.
+The ID of a group from which to forward traffic to the parent group.
+Changing this creates a new security group rule.

 ## Attributes Reference

 The following attributes are exported: